terna/ct/README.md

 FreeDOS is at [http://www.freedos.org](http://www.freedos.org).

 The virtual floppy has been created using the empty one that you can find at [https://forums.virtualbox.org/viewtopic.php?f=3&t=68039](https://forums.virtualbox.org/viewtopic.php?f=3&t=68039).

+Alternatively, you can run the code contained in the main folder using a [DOS emulator](https://www.dosbox.com/download.php?main=1).